eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 This additional QoS allows reducing network traffic when strict reliable communication is not required and bandwidth is limited.
 It consists in changing the default behavior by which positive acks are sent from readers to writers.
-Instead, only negative acks will be sent when a reader is missing a sample, but writers will keep data for a sufficient time before considering it as acknowledged.
+Instead, only negative acks will be sent when a reader is missing a sample, but writers will keep data for an adjustable time before considering it as acknowledged.
 See |DisablePositiveACKsQosPolicy-api|.